 ROOTED (Respecting Ourselves & Others Through Empathy & Dialogue) is a group of trained facilitators dedicated to creating student-led spaces of solidarity, empathy and learning for members of the Columbia community to explore identity, power and privilege and how these forces impact experiences on campus and beyond.

-Our trained student facilitators have prepared three interactive workshops to lead for interested clubs and organizations.
+We will be hosting two Dinner & Dialogue events in Spring 2022.
 Students of all identities and experiences are invited to participate in these powerful peer-facilitated conversations.
 Each conversation’s goal is to explore how power and privilege intersect with the topic; what participants can learn from hearing one another's experiences; and what can be collectively gained through recognizing our own power and social responsibility.

 Questions?
 Email email@example.com.